 Mick Lynch — Even when I went to London, career wasn’t written on it.
 That’s not why I started doing it; it was just a laugh to be in a band, to have that kick like.
 Rob McKahey who was drumming and had been in various bands in Cork had gone over to London the year before me.
 I left over a broken heart, [laughing] I went to London, I was supposed to be going further afield but I got stuck in London.

-Further reading: for extra insight into Cork’s post-punk musical landscape, the Downtown Kampus at the Arcadia and the Kaught at the Kampus EP read…
+For extra insight into Cork’s post-punk musical landscape, the Downtown Kampus at the Arcadia and the Kaught at the Kampus EP read…

 Chapter 2 — Whitstable and London